Manage an event in a bot as described in the following sections:

 - Delete an event

-- Example: Trigger a scheduled event on a specific date
+- Example: Trigger a schedule event on a specific date

 What is an event?

-Events generated due to an app action or as a result of data change due to an API call will fire without any external configuration.
+App events generated due to an app action or as a result of an app data change from an AppSheet API call will fire without any external configuration.

 Add an event to a bot